ONSdigital/eq-survey-runner-benchmark/doc/scale-test-april-2020.md

 ## Observations

-- In the first run of 90 instances there was an increase in HTTP 502 errors on POST.
+- In the first run of 90 instances there was an increase in HTTP 502 errors.
+These errors were reported by the load balancer as `backend_timeout`; as they were almost exclusively on POST requests it could be that Datastore was throttling writes while it scaled to cope with the surge in demand.
+This is not possible to prove as we don't have any timings for Datastore requests (they're not available in the Datastore Stackdriver metrics).
 Re-running the same test immediately a second time, no errors were observed.
-The assumption is data store scaled based on the volume to cope with the surge in demand.
-- When we got to 100 instances both runs had increased error rates (HTTP 502) but the CPU wasn't being pushed much further than in the 90 instances test.
-Data store may be the bottleneck here.
+- Both runs of 100 instances had increased error rates (HTTP 502).
+Again, as the errors were almost exclusively on POST requests, this could also have been be due to Datastore throttling writes.
 - The average submission rate in the 90 instances test was 114 responses per second, which is 410,000 responses per hour (assuming requests remain stable over an hour).

 ## Recommendations

-- Speak to CATD and Google about scaling of:
+- Speak to CATD and Google about the scaling of:
   - Kubernetes past the current default limit (2400 vCPU)
   - Datastore - how does it scale, both up and down, with demand
 - Investigate how well the service copes in scaling up/down to meet demand
-- More metrics would be useful
+- Expose timing metrics for data requests - Redis and Datastore
+- Investigate timeout settings to optimise response throughput
-- Need to implement better ways to aggregate and visualise benchmark results
+- Implement better ways to aggregate and visualise benchmark results